gnoKfazaK/ToDoListInTerminal/README.md

 # ToDoListInTerminal
-This is my first mini project using Java.<br>
 I used an arraylist of Task class to act as a To Do List. <br>
 ``` Arraylist<Task> ```